(Last Updated On: August 12, 2019)

-Then we have the reality of it all.
-Our current situation, our power, our worth.
-Our present reality is the cumulative sum of all our thoughts and decisions we have made in life so far.
-These thoughts and decisions have determined our “now” i.e. our current reality.
+Then we have the reality of it all, our current situation: power and worth.
+Our present reality is the cumulative sum of our thoughts, and the decisions we have made in life so far.
+These thoughts and decisions have determined our present.
+Bliss for some, struggle for others.

 You may now be wondering why I have used the word “determine” so often in this post.

 The word “determine” (there he goes again) means to settle, to decide or come to a resolution.
 Which then calls to mind another word, “accountability” or personal responsibility.
 When we combine all that with the fact that we are the ones who make the decisions in and for our lives (including our loved ones), we should pay serious attention to the potential we have to change the present and the future.

 Since we are the ones who make decisions concerning our lives, we must take full responsibility for them.
 We cannot blame anyone for any bad situation caused by our own decisions.

 Do you know that all of us have had the same clean slate at birth?
 Yes, we may have come from different backgrounds, had some hardships and less learning aptitude – however, that is no excuse.
 There are many who have overcome great odds to be successful, and we can too.
 In some cases, we have had more of an opportunity than many.
 I am not coming down on anyone but that’s a fact.